ajiteshkanumuru/Deepfake_Image_Classification/README.md

 First step:
 - clone the git repo Real-ESRGAN that is used for upscaling - run `git clone https://github.com/xinntao/Real-ESRGAN.git` in the terminal
 To train the model from scratch:
-- Open and run the Jupyter notebook: `notebooks/train_model.ipynb`
+- Open and run the Jupyter notebook: `Deepfake_Classification_code.ipynb`
 - Make sure the dataset paths are correctly set inside the notebook.
 - Make sure the `DESIRED PATH TO MODEL` is replaced with the actual path the trained model should be saved
 - You’ll see training progress, accuracy score and losses.